BibleReadingPlan/BibleReadingPlans/README.md

 The page opens with the plan reading for the current date, as set on the client computer.
 An optional date picker calendar is available to enable users to choose readings for other dates.

-See the ten example pages at a [Test Site For SaeSolved:: Software](https://test.sitewidgets.com).
+See [Gospel and Epistles](https://ogbcashdown.org/gospel-and-epistles-bible-reading-plan/) and other reading plans on that site, the [Daily Office at Habits of Grace](https://habitsofgrace.org/), and the test pages at [Test Site For SaeSolved:: Software](https://test.sitewidgets.com/) for example implementations of this plugin.

 This plugin requires JavaScript to be active.